jaegertracing/documentation/content/docs/1.29/operator.md

 ## Installing the Operator on Kubernetes

 The following instructions will create the `observability` namespace and install the Jaeger Operator there.
-By default, the operator will watch the same namespace in which it has been installed.
+By default, the operator will watch all namespaces

 {{< info >}}
 Make sure your `kubectl` command is properly configured to talk to a valid Kubernetes cluster.
 If you don't have a cluster, you can create one locally using [`minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/).